People standing amongst scaffolding and various tools look closely at a wall painting

 Information from the literature review, scientific study, condition assessment, and environmental monitoring was compiled and synthesized, and treatment trials were carried out to develop appropriate preventive measures and remedial conservation methods.

-Treatment is being carried out in phases.
+Treatment was carried out in phases.
 The first phase, completed in fall 2015, addressed stabilization of the wall paintings.
 Injection grouting was used to fill cracks and voids, and stabilize delaminated plasters.
 Damaging previous cementitious plaster repairs were removed, where possible, as were salts and biogrowth.
-Powdering plaster and pigment were consolidated, and flaking paint was readhered.
+Powdering plaster and pigment were consolidated, and flaking paint was re-adhered.

-The second phase of wall painting conservation will be carried out following structural stabilization of the building, which is currently underway.
-In this phase, the team will reduce/remove coatings including wax and other damaging or disfiguring materials used in previous interventions, followed by filling and reintegration of cracks and losses.
+The second phase of wall painting conservation was carried out following structural stabilization of the building.
+In this phase, the team reduced/removed coatings including wax and other damaging or disfiguring materials used in previous interventions, followed by filling and reintegration of cracks and losses.

 Training and capacity building